cran-task-views/Bayesian/Bayesian.md

     dispersion (Highest Density Interval) and indices used for null-hypothesis testing (such as ROPE percentage, pd and Bayes factors).
--   `r pkg("bbricks")` provides a class of frequently used Bayesian parametric and nonparametric model structures,as well as a set of tools for common analytical tasks.
 -   `r pkg("coalescentMCMC")` provides a flexible framework for coalescent analyses in R.
 -   `r pkg("deBInfer")` provides R functions for Bayesian